oisao/Gaussian_Cuadrature/docs/tutorials.md

+# Tutorial:

-# Tutorial: Gaussian Quadrature with Legendre
+Gaussian Cuadrature with Legendre
 In this example we compute

 $$